microsoft/MixedReality-Unreal-KippysEscape/README.md

 # Kippy's Escape

 Kippy the robot wakes up to find itself stranded on an island… and it's up to you to solve a series of puzzles and help it find a path to its rocket ship!
-Kippy's Escape is an open source sample app for HoloLens 2, built with Unreal Engine and Mixed Reality [UX Tools for Unreal](https://github.com/microsoft/MixedReality-UXTools-Unreal).
-To learn more about the making of Kippy's Escape, check out this [article](https://docs.microsoft.com/windows/mixed-reality/kippysescape).
+Kippy's Escape is an open source sample app for HoloLens 2, built with Unreal Engine and Mixed Reality [UX Tools for Unreal](https://aka.ms/uxt-unreal).
+Kippy's Escape is available for download to a HoloLens 2 device from the [Microsoft Store](https://www.microsoft.com/p/kippys-escape/9nbd7gl86vkd).
+To learn more about the making of Kippy's Escape, check out this [article](https://aka.ms/KippysEscape).

 Supported Unreal versions | Supported device | Built with UXT version :-----------------: | :----------------: | :----------------------: